Juan-Nathan/wvs-confidence-analysis/README.md

 # 🌍 World Values Survey: Analysis of Confidence in Social Organizations

 This project investigates how **individual characteristics influence confidence in social institutions** across countries, using R and data from the World Values Survey (WVS) Wave 7.
-The analysis focuses on **Romania** and compares its patterns with other countries globally and with a cluster of socio-economically similar nations.
+The analysis focuses on **Romania** and compares its patterns with all other countries combined and with a cluster of socio-economically similar nations.

 ## Dataset